The Heat Doesn't Care About Miami's Black Youth

 Even the Miami Marlins, the city’s most hated sports franchise, does more than the Heat.
 The Marlins have a tremendous community outreach program that encourages black kids to pick up baseball as a sport.
 The team pays for uniforms and equipment for more than 500 children who participate in a summer league and clinics hosted by current and former players and coaches.
 The program is free to all children.

 Just last week, the City of Miami cut the ribbon on a renovated baseball field at Charles Hadley Park.
-The upgrades included replacing all fencing and the backstop with new vinyl coated fencing, drainage improvements, installing new dugouts and re-grading the outfield turf.
-Additional improvements included reconditioning the infield clay, new concrete sidewalks and providing concrete slabs under the dugouts and bleachers.
+The upgrades included replacing all fencing and the backstop with new vinyl-coated fencing, drainage improvements, installing new dugouts and regrading the outfield turf.
+Additional improvements included reconditioning the infield clay, laying new concrete sidewalks, and providing concrete slabs under the dugouts and bleachers.
 It was all paid for by the Marlins and Major League Baseball.

 Get the ICYMI: Today's Top Stories Newsletter Our daily newsletter delivers quick clicks to keep you in the know